- Phil Selig

 Return on Investment 3

-- Great hospitality from the AirBNB hosts and the locals who I had a chance to chat with.
+Great hospitality from the Airbnb hosts and the locals with who I had a chance to chat.

 The options of baseball in Eastern Canada are limited so anytime we can take in a different stadium within driving distance of home base is a plus; it is a surprisingly quaint stadium.
 It offers terrific hospitality, a vibrant neighbourhood nearby, and a chance to talk with baseball players made for an enjoyable Stadium Journey.